Ads

 Lateral stability refers to stability about the aircraft’s longitudinal (fore-and-aft) axis and involves rolling motion.
 An aircraft with positive lateral stability tends to return to a wings-level attitude after being displaced by turbulence or control input.

-Design features contributing to lateral stability include dihedral angle, wing sweep, keel effect, and high-wing configurations.
+The primary design feature contributing to lateral stability is wing dihedral.
+Other characteristics, including wing sweep, keel effect, and high-wing configurations, may also enhance lateral stability.
 These features help create restoring rolling moments when the aircraft is disturbed from level flight.

 Dutch Roll